Top 100 Countries by Poverty Rate (%), 2025

 The indicator shown here is sourced from the World Bank's Poverty & Inequality Platform (PIP), which harmonizes survey microdata where possible, but still inherits limitations from the underlying household surveys (sampling, recall errors, income vs consumption definitions, and differences in price deflators).

-Top 10 countries (highest poverty rates)
+Top 10 countries by poverty rate

 | Rank | Country | Region | Poverty rate (%) | Latest year |